dianpeng/mono-service/doc/pl.md

   let a = 10;

   let v1 = session::a; // force lookup symbol a as session variable
-  let v2 = const::a;   // force lookup symbol a as const variable
+  let v2 = global::a;   // force lookup symbol a as const variable
   let v3 = dyanmic::a; // force lookup symbol a as dynamic variable
   let v4 = a;          // no qualifier, default to basic lookup rule, and local variable takes precedence }